kartike2001/ShoppingBackend/readme.md

 Won't be able to enter a negative `itemPrice` or a zero/negative `itemQuantity`

-To test on post select raw JSON
+To test on Postman select raw JSON

 ```json
 {